-World Calibration Centre (WCC-Empa) for Surface Ozone, Carbon Monoxide, Methane and Carbon Dioxide
+World Calibration Centre (WCC-Empa) for Surface Ozone, Carbon Monoxide, Methane, Carbon Dioxide and Nitrous Oxide

-WCC-Empa was established in 1996, assuming worldwide responsibility for surface ozone, carbon monoxide and methane inter-comparisons at global GAW stations.
-In 2010, WCC-Empa was also assigned to extend its activities towards carbon dioxide.
+WCC-Empa was established in 1996, assuming worldwide responsibility for surface ozone, carbon monoxide and methane comparisons at global GAW stations.
+WCC-Empa was also mandated to extend its activities to carbon dioxide in 2010 and nitrous oxide in 2025.

 The goals of the WCC-Empa are